Alirajpur: Geography

 Alirajpur's topography is predominantly hilly.
 Area-wise, the former Alirajpur taluka was larger than the Jhabua taluka of Jhabua district.
 Now Alirajpur is a District.
 The Rajwara fort is situated in the centre of the town.

+Climate

 Economy

 Its economy depends primarily on agricultural endeavours, especially farming, especially mangoes.
 The agricultural trading yard in Alirajpur is the biggest in the state when it comes to mango trading.
 Alirajpur is also a hub for dolomite business.

+In terms of industrial development, Alirajpur thrives in sectors like textiles, handlooms, and agro-based industries.
+However, its true economic backbone lies in agriculture, with a significant focus on the production of Mahua.
+Mahua, derived from the flowers of the Mahua tree, its immense economic potential and cultural significance.

+Places to Interest

+Panchlingeshwar, This temple is quite famous due to its amazing architecture.
+This temple has been built by hand carving on stones, in which small temples have been carved in the same shape as this temple and these also include figures of ancient gods and goddesses.
+This ancient Panchalingeshwar Mahadev temple is located at a distance of about 5 kilometers from Alirajpur.

 Transport

 On 30 October 2019, a new railway line was inaugurated between Alirajpur station and Pratapnagar station in Vadodara.
 Alirajpur is connected by bus to Indore and nearby districts.